 DATA SHARING

 We do not pass on data to any organisations except as necessary for the administration of our activities.
 We employ the services of third parties to help us in certain areas, such as email services and payment processing and we may share information with one or more of these third parties for the purposes of managing our operations.
 These third parties may in some cases be based in countries outside the European Economic Area which have different data protection standards to those which apply in the European Economic Area, for the purposes set out in this Policy.
-In such cases we will rely on appropriate data protection safeguards, such as a relevant Privacy Shield (eg, the EU-US Privacy Shield).
+In such cases we will rely on appropriate data protection safeguards, such as a relevant Privacy Shield (e.g., the EU-US Privacy Shield).

 SUBJECT ACCESS REQUESTS